News & Blogs

-Severe Thunderstorms and Flooding Possible in the Southeast on Sunday
+Severe Thunderstorms and Flooding Possible in the Southeast into Sunday Evening

 Published: April 23, 2017

-A slow-moving weather system will bring the risk of a few severe storms and flooding rainfall to the Southeast states on Sunday.
-Damaging wind gusts and hail will be the main threats, though a couple of tornadoes cannot be ruled out.
+A slow-moving weather system will bring the risk of a few severe storms and flooding rainfall to the Southeast states into Sunday evening.
+Damaging wind gusts and hail will be the main threats, though a couple tornadoes cannot be ruled out.

 (MORE: Tornado Central)

 This same storm system brought severe weather and heavy rain to the South on Saturday.

 One tornado was observed Saturday afternoon near Burton and Belmont in northeastern Mississippi, and this radar- and public-confirmed tornado continued into Franklin County, Alabama.
 Debris fell out of the sky in Franklin County, Alabama, and damage was reported at the Shiloh Baptist Church.